LinkWellNodes/Documentation/docs/services/Development-Services.md

 For customers seeking occasional answers to their implementation questions:

 * We offer one-off [support calls](#advisory-calls) at our standard advisory rate of **100 USD** per half-hour session.
-* We offer chat-based support through our [Discord server](https://discord.gg/Xs6SjqVPUA), at a rate of **150 USD** per day (payment in cryptocurrency preferred), within working hours.
-We will set up a private Discord channel with you for all of your support needs.
+* We offer chat-based support through our [Discord server](https://discord.gg/Xs6SjqVPUA), at a rate of **150 USD** per day (payment in cryptocurrency preferred), within working hours (EST timezone is typical for us).
+We will set up a dedicated private Discord channel with you to discuss all of your support needs.

 :::info
 **Ready to get started?**